 Dunning breaks down when the team has to remember too much.

 One collector knows the customer promised to pay next week.
-Another remembers that billing disputed one invoice.
+Another remembers that billing questioned one invoice.
 A controller wants to understand why the account is still in the forecast.
 Most of that context lives in inbox threads, meeting notes, or personal tracker columns.

 That is the real process problem.